 Can I ride smaller sections of the GAP?

-While all of the trail is quite beautiful, in my opinion, the most beautiful portion of the trail is the roughly 30 miles from Connellsville to Confluence.
+While the entire trail is quite beautiful, in my opinion, the most beautiful portion of the trail is the roughly 30 miles from Connellsville to Confluence.
 Much of this portion of the trail is located in the very beautiful Ohiopyle State Park, with the small town of Ohiopyle being situated in the middle of the route.
+You’ll also pass the beautiful Great Passage Falls.

 When should I ride the GAP?